-Who isn’t looking for that magic cure to prevent and treat canine cancer?
-Although one hasn’t been discovered (yet!), some promising and exciting therapies like curcumin are available right now, at relatively little cost.
+Everyone is looking for that magic cure to prevent and treat canine cancer.
+Can Curcumin Treat Cancer in Dogs?
+Although one magic cure has not been discovered (yet!), some promising and exciting therapies like curcumin are available right now, at relatively little cost.

 How Curcumin May Help Fight Cancer

 Curcumin is found in the herb turmeric, which is responsible for the wonderfully spicy, earthy aroma found in Indian cuisine.
 Lately it’s made headlines because researchers at places like Ohio State University have discovered that curcumin:

 - causes cell-death (apoptosis) in several human cancer lines

 - slows angiogenesis (the growth of blood vessels which supply food to cancer tumors)

 - decreases the COX-2 enzyme, which is associated with inflammation (which is linked to cancer)

 - enhances the cytoxicity of chemotherapy drugs such as cisplatin, gemcitabine and capecitabine)